Emoliere-s-hajimi/LZU-INFO442--MedRLVR-/README.md

 - **Team Leader: Yutong Wang (ID:320230942461)** — Google Scholar: [https://scholar.google.com/citations?hl=en&authuser=1&user=73MjwF0AAAAJ](https://scholar.google.com/citations?hl=en&authuser=1&user=73MjwF0AAAAJ)
 - **Team Members: Zijin Wu(ID:320230942571), Xiaopeng Fan(ID:320230941801), Ye Wang(ID:320230942541), Yunfei Shang(ID:320230942271)**

 This is a data-science project carried out in collaboration with the **Institute of Software, Chinese Academy of Sciences (ISCAS)** and **Beijing Tiantan Hospital**, advised by **Prof. Zhulin An (ISCAS) and Prof. Zhongfeng Kang (Lanzhou University)**.
-The team has been granted access to a private post-radiation brain-tumor MRI cohort that is not publicly available, and our goal is to build a clinically useful decision-support pipeline on top of it.
+The team has been **granted access to a private post-radiation brain-tumor MRI cohort** that is not publicly available, and our goal is to build a clinically useful decision-support pipeline on top of it. **The dataset was collected and labbled by Tiantan Hospital, Zhulin An and Zhongfeng Kang, and it is totally  sourced ethically, with all private information aboutpatients removed.**

 ---